Skip to main content

 Introduction

 The Scout Association’s commitment to protecting privacy and data forms a key policy for Scouting.
 This policy underpins both this Data Protection Policy and other associated policies used by The Scout Association, local Scouting and its membership.
-It is important to note that as Data Controllers, local Scout Groups, Districts, Counties/Areas/Regions and Countries are directly responsible for any personal data they process and must therefore ensure that they are aware of their responsibilities under the law.

-The Scout Association (“We” in this document) [is registered with the Information Commissioner’s Office at] the following address: Gilwell Park, Chingford, London E4 7QW.
-If you have any queries about anything set out in this policy or about your own rights, please write to the Data Protection Officer (Black Penny Consulting) at the above address or via email at Enquiries.dpo@scouts.org.uk.
+The Scout Association (“We” in this document) is registered with the Information Commissioner’s Office at the following address: Gilwell Park, Chingford, London E4 7QW.
+If you have any queries about anything set out in this policy or about your own rights, please write to the Data Protection Officer (Black Penny Consulting) at the above address or via email at [email protected].

 ‘We’ means The Scout Association and The Scout Association Trust Corporation.